tkr22777/teaching-cs-630/week_04/09_views.md

 ## Overview

-A view is a virtual table based on a SELECT query.
-It doesn't store data itself but provides a way to simplify complex queries, improve security, and create abstractions over base tables.

-## Why Use Views?

-1. **Simplify Complex Queries** - Hide complexity behind simple names
-2. **Security** - Restrict access to specific columns or rows
-3. **Data Abstraction** - Hide underlying table structure changes
-4. **Reusability** - Define query once, use many times
-5. **Consistency** - Ensure same logic used across applications
+A **view** is a saved query that acts like a virtual table.
+"Virtual" means the view doesn't store data - it runs the query each time you use it.
+Instead of writing the same complex query repeatedly, you create a view once and then query it like a regular table.
+Views simplify complex queries, restrict access to specific columns, and ensure consistency.

 ## Sample Data